Gokulsgn/Document-Genie-using-RAG-Framwork/README.md

 Ask Questions: Once your documents are processed, you can ask any question related to the content of your uploaded documents for precise answers.

 ### Technical Overview
-PDF Processing: Utilizes PyPDF2 for extracting text from PDF documents.
+- **PDF Processing**: Utilizes PyPDF2 for extracting text from PDF documents.

-Text Chunking: Employs the RecursiveCharacterTextSplitter from LangChain for dividing the extracted text into manageable chunks.
+- **Text Chunking**: Employs the RecursiveCharacterTextSplitter from LangChain for dividing the extracted text into manageable chunks.

-Vector Store Creation: Uses FAISS for creating a searchable vector store from text chunks.
+- **Vector Store Creation**: Uses FAISS for creating a searchable vector store from text chunks.

-Answer Generation: Leverages ChatGoogleGenerativeAI from LangChain for generating answers to user queries using the context provided by the uploaded documents.
+- **Answer Generation**: Leverages ChatGoogleGenerativeAI from LangChain for generating answers to user queries using the context provided by the uploaded documents.

+### Support

+For issues, questions, or contributions, please refer to the GitHub repository issues section or submit a pull request

 ### Key Adjustments:
 - **Secure API Key Input**: Clarified that the application handles the API key securely via Streamlit's secrets or environment variables.